 Dust or Magic, exactly what does that mean?
-In my field we are talking about the exemplar apps that tickle your funny bone, move you into a WOW space emotionally or the one’s that don’t make it for various reasons and leave you deflated.
+In my field we are talking about the exemplary apps that tickle your funny bone, move you into a WOW space emotionally or the ones that don’t make it for various reasons and leave you deflated.
 In addition to 10 exemplar educational apps, we have listed six developers that need to be recognized for their outstanding work.

 If I had to pick one thing that resonated with me at the Dust or Magic event held at the gracious Highlights Foundation in Honesdale, PA. it would be the concept of possibilities!
 It was Gail Lovely that presented a series of apps that she felt with minor adaptations could go above and beyond the expected and deliver a much richer learning experience.
 It was this concept of “What if?” that propelled and drove this conference.